fransimo/esta-en-todos-nosotros/content_book/docs/gratitude/_index.md

 D’Agostino, Costanza Meli.

 Some of you have told me, "whatever you need," others have shared an inspiring story.
-Most of you have surprised me with your support...
-Some I lost along the way, but each of you has helped me take another step on this journey.
+Most of you have surprised me with your support.
+Each of you has helped me take another step on this journey.
 Thank you!

 ## Teachers